dseeni/TechArtDemos/README.md

 #### Planar Align Component Selections Demo
 ![](./DemoExamples/cmdsSnapAlignObjectPlanar.gif)

-Relative spacing on or off to stack objects
-Built a snapping system from the ground up
-Calculates the face center of a polygon even if a real vertex does not exist easy align objects all the math same challenges data and math select nearest face center edge center or vertex purely based on cursor position no clicking then snap and align predictive always Y UP works with vertexs edges and faces too

 -----------------------------------------------------------------------
 SMART TOOL HANDLE ACTIVATION: (Lazy Boi Mode)
 Based on Manipulator to Camera Space projection, SnapAlign can calculate the